Remote Consultations in Mental Health: Learning from Evaluation ReportSeptember 28, 2021

 This systematic review of systematic reviews revealed the following:

 - Remotely delivered mental health services can be as efficacious and acceptable to staff and patients as face-face formats, at least in the short-term.

-- There was little evidence on large scale implementation of remote working and effectiveness in ‘real-world’ (i.e. outside of a research study) settings.
+- There was little evidence on large scale implementation of remote consultations and effectiveness in ‘real-world’ (i.e. outside of a research study) settings.